sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 - In the index tab, we will define the index structure and features.
   - Name your index as you want, but we will use this information later so you should use an easy to type name
   - Keep `metada_storage_path` as the key.
 This is a unique identifier for each file of the data source.
-It is a good idea to use the physical path of file, since it is unique by design
+It is a good idea to use the physical path of file, since it is unique by design.
+Since our dataset is on blob storage, the content of this field is the file URL, that's why it is unique by design.
+If you check the other options, you will see that metadata_storage_path is only one field that can guarantee uniqueness
   - Set all fields to be Retrievable, to allow the application to retrieve these fields when searched.
 Please notice they are all string and among them we have interesting things like size, content type, language, and **specially the content**.
 This is the text of the documents, a great option to make search more relevant
   - Set size, content_type, language, and title as **Filterable**, so you can filter on these fields
   - Set size, language, and title as **Sortable**.
 It doesn't make sense to sort for the content since it is a free text